 Canning food in jars preserves the food so that it can be enjoyed when it’s out of season.
 Typically, eating out of season involves food grown many, many miles away, even in another hemisphere, which isn’t very sustainable.

 Eating tomatoes in the winter or citrus in the summer is not in line with the natural growing season in most places.
 Canning food allows you to enjoy sweet-tasting strawberries even while it’s snowing without the guilt of flying them halfway around the world.

 related: 15 ways to save money on real food

-Mason jars are either regular mouthed or wide mouthed.
+Mason jars are either regular-mouthed or wide-mouthed.
 No matter your jar, one of those lids will fit.

 It bears mentioning that jars are infinitely useful beyond canning.
 I use them for drinking any and all beverages, in my lunch box, storing bulk goods like coffee beans and sugar, and household items like crayons.

 So, one of my greatest tips for canning for beginners is to be on the lookout for glass mason jars with lids if you don’t already have them.

 related: 13 unexpected uses for a mason jar.